SirBadr/Flight-Booking-System/README.md

 Customer's payment for a flight is considered out-of-scope of this project, so payments will not be handled.

 ## Assumptions.
-1. As long as we have `customers` able to book a flight, upgrade or cancel a flight, we need a method to sign up/log in.
+1. As long as we have `customers` able to book a flight, upgrade or cancel a flight, we need a method to log in.

 # System Actors
 1. Admin: responsible for adding/updating/removing any flight.